 - Nuts and seeds

-There are many health benefits involved once you achieve a ketogenic state.
-Apart from the obvious benefits of weight loss, this program increases your energy levels while still promoting proper brain functioning.
-For these and more, let’s highlight some notable benefits of a keto diet.
+There are many health benefits of being in a ketogenic state.
+For most, the obvious main benefit will be weight loss.
+But, this metabolic state also increases your energy levels and improves brain function.
+Let’s look more closely at some of the more notable benefits of a keto diet.

-Once your body detects a low carb intake, the level of insulin gradually decreases, forcing the body to burn stored fats for purposes of metabolism.
-This automatically leads to weight loss as the body is able to convert to a fat-burning machine without feeling any hunger.
+Once your body is in ketosis your insulin levels gradually decrease forcing the body to burn stored fats for purposes of metabolism.
+This leads to weight loss for most people who are carrying excess fat.

-Do we have patients with type 2 diabetes in the house?
-Well, this part is for you.
-A keto diet has been scientifically proven to lower blood sugar levels due to the types of foods consumed.
-Since our main target is to lower insulin levels, blood sugar levels are automatically lowered which in return helps patients with type 2 diabetes.
+Do we have people with type 2 diabetes in the house?
+Well, this is for you.
+A keto diet has been scientifically proven to lower blood sugar levels due to the reduction of glucose intake.
+This is a significant benefit for those with type 2 diabetes.

 Increased physical endurance

 For athletes or those who love their daily workouts, a ketogenic diet can increase your physical endurance.
 How?
 When using glucose as the main fuel source the body gets exhausted pretty quickly.
 Glucose is a fast burning fuel so your body uses it up quickly giving you a spike of energy and then a quick drop off.
 This will force you to eat more frequently.

 However, when the body is using fat as the main fuel source there’s more energy to fuel you for a longer amount of time.
 So you can workout for longer without losing energy or impacting your performance.

 To sum up, a keto diet requires you to consume an extremely low amount of carbohydrates and increase your intake of healthy fats.
 Focus your meals around real food, good quality meats and vegetables, and limit your intake of grains, processed foods, sugar, and fruits.